 Damage in the small intestine can lead to immune activation, food particles in the bloodstream, and ultimately, a systemic problem that can result in autoimmunity or perpetuate the immune system’s attack on healthy tissues.

-7 Ways To Heal Your Thyroid & Your Gut and Cure Digestion Problems & Intestinal Issues
+7 Ways To Heal Your Thyroid & Your Gut and Eliminate Digestive Problems & Intestinal Issues

 Have Appropriate Lab Testing.